 48 Hours in Tokyo

 Are you spending 48 hours in Tokyo?
-Here’s a short list of things to do if you’re only in Tokyo for two days.
+Here’s a shortlist of things to do if you’re only in Tokyo for two days.

-How to spend 48 hours in Tokyo?
+How to Spend 48 in Tokyo?

 We don’t always have as much time as we want to travel, but even a short while is better than nothing.
 Tokyo has tons of things to do, and you can easily fill in 48 hours with adventure.
+The first time I flew to Tokyo, I was only there for about three days, but it was enough time for me to fall in love with this city.

 But, you can also find yourself overwhelmed by so many options on the table.
 It’s essential to get some clarity on what interests you most and then start from there.
 Are you interested in hitting up Tokyo’s ritzier and sophisticated scene?
 Do you want to see art and architecture?
 Or are you interested in Tokyo’s youthful fashion scene?
 Or perhaps its electronics scene or traditional culture?